X

 Short description

-The FV-PTH StripAssay® is a cutting-edge molecular diagnostic kit designed for the accurate identification of two critical genetic mutations associated with thrombophilia: Factor V Leiden (FV) and prothrombin (PTH) G20210A.
+The FV-PTH StripAssay is a molecular diagnostic kit designed for the accurate identification of two critical genetic mutations associated with thrombophilia: Factor V Leiden (FV) and prothrombin (PTH) G20210A.
 Thrombophilia, characterized by an increased risk of abnormal blood clot formation, can have severe health implications.
 This assay’s three-step methodology, including DNA isolation, PCR amplification, and hybridization, ensures precise mutation detection.
-With clinical relevance and a focus on patient care, the FV-PTH StripAssay® empowers healthcare providers to make informed decisions, potentially saving lives by tailoring treatment strategies to individual genetic profiles.
+With clinical relevance and a focus on patient care, the FV-PTH StripAssay helps healthcare providers to make informed decisions by tailoring treatment strategies to individual genetic profiles.

 Product highlights